dynamic-disorder/prototype-k/ai_offline/ollama_integrations_claude-code-2026-07-10.md

 * **Maintain Workspace Hygiene:** Keep your `.gitignore` or `.claudeignore` file meticulously updated.
 Preventing the local LLM from scanning heavy assets or build directories (`node_modules`, `bin/`, `dist/`) completely protects your local GPU VRAM from cache choking.

 ---
 ### 🛠️ Troubleshooting

+### Does not seems to support Claude Code Tooling

+That is the classic "agent loop trap."
+What you are seeing is the model trying to hold a polite conversation about the task instead of actually spitting out the precise structured tool call that Claude Code expects.
+When it gives you that text, Claude Code's engine doesn't see a tool request, so it just feeds the text back to the model, causing an infinite loop of empty promises.

+* mistral-small3.2
+* deepseek-r1:14b

 #### Bug: Output Token Maximum Exceeded / "Baking" Loops (e.g., `gemma4:12b`, `ministral-3:8b`)